pimedia/pi-more-theme/README.md

-# WordPress Task - Theme PI More
+# WordPress Theme - PI More
 WordPress Landing Pages theme with Tailwind CSS

-This WordPress landign pages theme is based on TailPress boilerplate theme
+This WordPress landing pages theme is based on TailPress boilerplate theme

 ## Recommended Plugins to install